 An index of Asia-Pacific stocks climbed higher for the first time in four sessions amid a 3% jump in technology shares in Hong Kong.
 Mainland Chinese stocks fell, but avoided the kind of drop they witnessed on Monday.
 The offshore yuan and dollar gauge were little changed, while the yen rose amid short-covering.

-Concerns about demand in China, the world’s largest crude importer, added to downward pressure on Tuesday.
+Concerns regarding demand in China, the world’s largest crude importer, added to downward pressure on Tuesday.
 The Chinese capital, Beijing, has expanded mass testing for covid-19 to much of its almost 22 million inhabitants, as the population prepares for an imminent confinement similar to that seen in Shanghai.Read full story

 However, both oil contracts were up more than a dollar a barrel at the start of the session, following the People’s Bank of China’s statement that it will increase monetary policy support for the real economy.Read full story

-“I continue to expect more political support, but not the policy deluge that markets have been expecting, which could leave oil markets adrift in the short term, looking for support in the US summer travel season and in EU sanctions,” Stephen Innes of SPI Asset Management said in a note.
+“I continue to expect more political support, but not the policy deluge that markets have been expecting, which might leave oil markets adrift in the short term, looking for support in the US summer travel season and in EU sanctions,” Stephen Innes of SPI Asset Management said in a note.

 The prospect of a supply shortage in the physical market related to the withdrawal of Russian oil provided support for prices.
-Indeed, parliamentary parties in Germany’s ruling coalition have called on the government to go ahead with a plan to phase out Russian oil and gas imports “as soon as possible”; however, analysts say the release of oil from emergency reserves has eased concerns about supply shortages.
+Indeed, parliamentary parties in Germany’s ruling coalition have called on the government to go ahead with a plan to phase out Russian oil and gas imports “as soon as possible”; however, analysts say the release of oil from emergency reserves has eased concerns regarding supply shortages.

 Elsewhere, in a bearish sign for oil markets, five analysts polled by Archyde.com estimated on average that US crude inventories had risen by 2.2 million barrels in the week to April 22.